OpenAPITools/openapi-generator/samples/client/petstore/kotlin-nullable/docs/PetApi.md

 <a name="uploadFile"></a>
 # **uploadFile**
-> ModelApiResponse uploadFile(petId, additionalMetadata, file)
+> ApiResponse uploadFile(petId, additionalMetadata, file)

 uploads an image